 Despite your best efforts, a data breach or accident may happen, leading to the loss of essential files and information.
 That’s why most companies stress taking regular backups of production data and applicable codes and cloud infrastructure configuration data.
 Besides an automated backup policy, you must also regularly test your backup and recovery processes to avoid any glitches.

 Another best practice is to keep your primary data and backup on separate cloud servers.
 This will help in case any hacker gains access to your central account and deletes everything from it.

 From the above discussion, it is clear that security is the foremost challenge in cloud database management systems.
 However, with developments in cloud-based technologies, data management in the cloud is becoming relatively safe, especially if you implement proper ransomware protection.
 Cost is another significant barrier as most cloud resources are pay-as-you-go, but users find it hard to contain their sprawl, leading to spiraling costs.

 However, the benefits and opportunities arising from cloud data management far outweigh the challenges in terms of seamless accessibility, backup and recovery, and analytics.
 Storing your data on the cloud could also save you money in the long run as compared to using on-premise software, as you can purchase cloud resources, on-demand, as and when you require.

-At Monocept, we are a team of problem solvers who work with you closely to identify and overcome your business challenges.
-We offer you an array of cloud-based services, including end-to-end data migration and management to give you the competitive edge in the market.
+At Monocept, we are a team of problem solvers who work closely to identify and overcome your business challenges.
+We offer you an array of cloud-based services, including end-to-end data migration and management, to give you a competitive edge in the market.